elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The type of the trigger input (currently only `sqs` supported)

 `inputs.[].id`:
 The arn of the trigger input according to the type.
-Multiple unique id per type can be defined
+Multiple input entries can have different unique ids with the same type.

 `inputs.[].outputs`:
 A list of outputs (ie: forwarding targets) for the Elastic Forwarder for Serverless Lambda.
 Only one output per type can be defined